On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: Characterizing disaggregations and generalizing existing ILS cuts

-and it is easy to check that~$\Wg(x ; \{\bar{x}\})$ is indeed an activation function.
-The next result is a consequence of Theorem~\ref{theorem:ils} and summarizes their formulation.
-(To recover the same formulation as that used by~\cite{gendreau95}, one applies Corollary~\ref{corollary:gendreau} with~$\Om$ being a singleton.)
+It is easy to see that~$\Wg(x ; \{\bar{x}\})$ is indeed an activation function.
+The next result is an immediate consequence of Theorem~\ref{theorem:ils} and summarizes their formulation.
+(To recover the exact same formulation as theirs, one applies Corollary~\ref{corollary:gendreau} with~$\Om$ being a singleton.)

 \begin{corollary} Let~$k \in \Z_{++}$ and suppose that~$\X \subseteq \{x \in \R^E : x(\delta(0)) = 2k\}$.
 Let~ be a family of ILS cuts, where, for every~$\bar{x} \in \X \cap \Z^E$,~$\Wg(x ; \{\bar{x}\}) = (\alpha^{\bar{x}})^\T x + \beta^{\bar{x}}$.
 Let~$\mc{F}^k_G$ be the feasible region of formulation~\hyperref[formulation:ILS]{ILS($\mc{X}, \mc{C}^k_G, \Omega$)}.
 Then~$\epiQ{\mc{Q}, \X} = \projrho(\mc{F}^k_G)$.~ \Halmos \end{corollary}